tewidis/AOS/markdown/os_structure.md

         2. Monolithic design does not lend itself to extensibility
     * Goals
         1. Thin (like microkernel) -> only mechanisms, not policies
-        2. Access to resources without broder crossing (like DOS)
+        2. Access to resources without border crossing (like DOS)
         3. Flexibility for resource management (like microkernel) without sacrificing protection and performance (like monolithic)
     * Approaches to Extensibility